-3. Project location
+4. Project location

-The location of our project 'Bird Conservation' is on the Osa Peninsula of Costa Rica.
+The project is located in Puerto Jimenez on the Osa Peninsula.
 The Osa Peninsula boasts 2.5% of the world's biodiversity, and is the most biodiversity place in Costa Rica.
 The communities are still quite poor, more so than in other parts of Costa Rica.
 The area around Puerto Jimenez is unique and beautiful.

 Puerto Jimenez is the bigger town in the area and that is also where Green Life Volunteer's main office is located.
 We have grown to be one of the largest towns on the Osa Peninsula.
-Located in the southern part of the Puntarenas province, our laidback town is one of the main gateways to the beautiful Corcovado National Park.
+Located in the southern part of the

+Puntarenas province, our laidback town is one of the main gateways to the beautiful Corcovado National Park.
 The last town before one can enter the park premises; a main ranger station is situated here with many tourists using this town to stock up on supplies before they trek their way through the gorgeous and diverse wildlife that the Corcovado National Park has to offer.